songyuew/mysql_learning/README.md

 <img src="/note_img/union.png" alt="union" style="width:300px; height:200px;"/>

-We have to tables, `Employees` and `Salaries`, we wish to get the `employee_id` that appears in one table but no in the other.
+We have two tables, `Employees` and `Salaries`, we wish to get the `employee_id` that appears in one table but no in the other.

 ```
 SELECT employee_id FROM Employees WHERE employee_id NOT IN (SELECT employee_id FROM Salaries)